ahnpj/soc-analyst-portfolio/labs/log-analysis/Lab01-python-log-parsing-and-security-analysis/Lab01-python-log-parsing-and-security-analysis.md

 ```

 ## Findings

+This showed me which accounts were repeatedly targeted.
+Even with synthetic data, the exercise helped reinforce how valuable Event ID filtering is.
+Windows logs are noisy, so focusing on specific events is crucial.

 - admin from **203.0.113.80** had multiple failures.
 - CSV-based logs are extremely easy to parse compared to raw EVTX.

 ## What I Learned
 Windows logs become manageable when exported to CSV and filtered by Event ID.
+CSV parsing is extremely simple in Python, and Windows log analysis becomes much easier when I focus on specific event types like 4625 or 4688.

 </details>